Pruning Pomegranate Trees: An Easy Guide for Home Growers

 We may receive commissions from purchases made through links in this post, at no additional cost to you.

 Pomegranate trees are one of the simplest fruit trees to grow, even for novice gardeners.
-They are suited to a wide variety of climates
+They are suited to a wide variety of climates, they’re adaptable to different soil types, and there’s even a pomegranate variety for every taste.

 Pomegranate trees should be pruned primarily in the late winter or early spring, once the danger of frost has passed.
 Trim root suckers and damaged growth any time during the growing season.
 Prune to increase airflow, light exposure, control excessive growth, and improve fruit quality.